 - a) Air travel at economy rates by the most direct route.
-Submission of receipts required. - b) Automobile travel, other ground transportation, meals and accommodation will be reimbursed at the current rate established by the Government of Alberta for its employees.
-Submission of receipts required.
+Submission of receipts required. - b) Automobile travel, other ground transportation, meals and accommodation will be reimbursed at the current rate established by the Government of Alberta for its employees as outlined in the Travel, Meal and Hospitality Expenses Policy.
+Submission of receipts required if the employee is claiming expenses beyond what is outlined in the policy.

-Created: Aug 1997 Reviewed: May 2021 Revised: May 2021 Next Review: May 2023
+Created: Aug 1997 Reviewed: Jun 2023 Revised: Jun 2023 Next Review: May 2025